-In connection with this offering, we intend to adopt a non-employee director compensation policy that will become effective upon the date immediately preceding the date on which the registration statement of which this prospectus is a part is declared effective.
-The policy will be designed to enable us to attract and retain, on a long-term basis, highly qualified non-employee directors.
+In connection with this offering, our board of directors adopted a non-employee director compensation policy that became effective upon the date immediately preceding the date on which the registration statement of which this prospectus is a part was declared effective.
+The policy is designed to enable us to attract and retain, on a long-term basis, highly qualified non-employee directors.
 Under the policy, each director who is not an employee will be paid cash compensation from and after the completion of this offering as set forth below:

 Position Annual Retainer

-Board of Directors: recuirer
+Board of Directors: Ketamer

-Members (other than chair) \$
+Members (other than chair) \$ 35,000

-Retainer for chair \$
+Retainer for chair \$ 40,000

 Audit Committee:

-Members (other than chair) \$
+Members (other than chair) \$ 7,500

-Retainer for chair \$
+Retainer for chair \$ 15,000

 Compensation Committee:

-Members (other than chair) \$
+Members (other than chair) \$ 5,000

-Retainer for chair \$
+Retainer for chair \$ 10,000

 Nominating and Corporate Governance Committee:

-Members (other than chair) \$
+Members (other than chair) \$ 4,000

-Retainer for chair \$
+Retainer for chair \$ 8,000

-In addition, the non-employee director compensation policy will provide that, upon initial election to our board of directors, each non-employee director will be granted an equity award with a value of \$ (the Initial Grant).
-The Initial Grant will vest one-third on the earlier of (i) the first anniversary of the grant date or (ii) our next annual meeting of stockholders and the remaining two-thirds will vest in equal monthly installments over two years, subject to continued service through the applicable vesting date.
-Furthermore, on the date of each of our annual meeting of stockholders upon the completion of this offering, each non-employee director who continues as a non-employee director following such meeting will be granted an annual equity award with value of \$ (the Annual Grant).
+In addition, the non-employee director compensation policy provides that, upon initial election to our board of directors, each non-employee director will be granted an option to purchase 29,002 shares of our common stock (the Initial Grant).
+The Initial Grant will vest in equal annual installments over three (3) years, subject to continued service through the applicable vesting date.
+Furthermore, on the date of each of our annual meetings of stockholders after the completion of this offering, each non-employee director who continues as a non-employee director following such meeting will be granted an option to purchase 14,501 shares of our common stock (the Annual Grant).
 The Annual Grant will vest in full on the earlier of (i) the first anniversary of the grant date or (ii) our next annual meeting of stockholders, subject to continued service through the applicable vesting date.

 Such awards are subject to full accelerated vesting upon the sale of the company and upon the death or disability of the non-employee director.